5l1v3r1/pragmash/COMMANDS.md

 ### rand

-This returns a random floating point between 0.0 and 1.0.
+This returns a random floating-point number between 0.0 and 1.0.

-### round
+### round &lt;number&gt;

-This rounds a floating point number to the nearest integer.
+This rounds a floating-point number to the nearest integer.

-### sin
+### sin &lt;angle&gt;

 This computes the sine of an angle in radians.

 # Time

-### sleep
+### sleep &lt;seconds&gt;

 This takes a numerical argument and sleeps for that many seconds.
+The argument may be a floating-point number.

 ### time

-This returns the current UNIX epoch time as a floating point in seconds.
+This returns the current UNIX epoch time as a floating-point in seconds.